-Flowing through McDonald County, Elk River is a favorite float trip destination among Missourians.
-Even though its a 5 hour drive from St. Louis, this river has so much to offer in terms of the many different rental companies, resorts and campgrounds along its banks.
-The river also has a large bass populations for those who like to fish.
-Try to put your tubes or canoes in at the low water bridge near Sugar Creek State Park!
+Located in the southwest corner of Missouri, the Elk River is a favorite float trip destination for many.
+This river has so much to offer in terms of the many different rental companies, resorts, and campgrounds along the river.
+The river also has a large bass population for those who like to fish.

 7. North Fork River

-The North Fork river goes through the upper part of Mark Twain National forest and goes all the way down into Arkansa.
-The river is about a 3 hour drive away from St. Louis and is a great option for spending a day or weekend on the river.
-The river is rated as a I and II category river so some parts could get exciting!
-Just make sure to always be careful while enjoying Missouri’s rivers.
+The North Fork River is a tributary of the White River and goes through the upper part of Mark Twain National Forest, all the way down into Arkansas.
+The river is about a 3-hour drive away from St. Louis and is a great option for people looking to spend a day or weekend on the river.

 8. Jack's Fork River

 One of the two rivers that’s part of the Ozark National Scenic Riverway System, the Jacks Fork River is a tributary of Current River.
 Due to lack of access, it is described as one of the wildest and most scenic rivers in Missouri.
 This area of Missouri is also home to two herds of wild horses.
 See if you can spot them on the banks of the river during your float trip.